 Secondly, we’ve made it super convenient as you will be directed to a short series of video questions so you can do it any time, any place, anywhere.
 We want to learn more about your academic experience, and any previous work or internship experience if you have any.
 We will also focus a lot on what skills you want to build, and what an ideal career would look like for you.

 Ultimately we want to find you a suitable placement by knowing a bit more about the skills you are trying to gain.

 How soon will I hear if I’m successful?

-You will normally hear within 48 hours from the advising session.
+You will normally hear within 48 hours after the recording.
 Keep a look out for emails, and sometimes they go into spam.
 We will attempt to call or text you if we think our offer email may not have reached you.

 Matching You with a Host Company

 What kind of companies do we work with?